davidwparker/davidwparker.github.io/_posts/2012-10-05-book-crazy-love.md

 layout: christianity
 categories: christianity
 ---

-Read: July-August 2012
+* Read: July-August 2012
-Rating: 9.5/10
+* Rating: 9.5/10

-"Crazy Love":http://www.amazon.com/dp/1434768511?tag=parker08-20 by Francis Chan is basically an epic punch-in-the-face.
+[Crazy Love](http://www.amazon.com/dp/1434768511?tag=parker08-20) by Francis Chan is basically an epic punch-in-the-face.
 And for me, it was a well-deserved punch-in-the-face.
 Francis challenges so-called Christians to be living the way that we shoulde be living... and for me, and I know that there are major changes that I need to make in my life.
 This book is a wake up call.
 And I won't lie.
 Since finishing the book in early August, it's been pretty hard to make some changes, but pretty easy to make others.
 I recommend this book whole-heartedly... just be ready to be challenged.

-h2(header).
-Quotes / My Notes
+## Quotes / My Notes

 Be called (or named) a Christian by others watching your life